spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 ---
-title: "Build Edge Artifacts using Content Bundle"
+title: "Build Edge Artifacts using a Content Bundle"
-metaTitle: "Build Edge Artifacts using Content Bundle"
+metaTitle: "Build Edge Artifacts using a Content Bundle"
-metaDescription: "Learn how to build Edge Installer ISO using Spectro Cloud's Palette Edge CLI and CanvOS utilities."
+metaDescription: "Learn how to build an Edge Installer ISO using the Palette Edge CLI and the CanvOS utilities."
 icon: ""
 hideToC: false
 fullWidth: false